mpersano/not-qix/README.md

     ant debug

 The `android update` step only needs to be done once.
 The argument for `--target` should be the id of an Android target with at least API level 14 (`android list target` may be useful).

-Actually I've just lied, these instructions are not enough to get a working APK.
-You will also need to build the `assets` dir and put it under `android` before building.
-More on this later.